SOLAS-TTRPG/SOLAS/Tricks.md

 Tricks have dynamic costs, associated with their mental difficulty.
 While these are flavored as fantasy spells, feel free to flavor the tricks for your setting.

 Each spell costs 1 stamina to cast, as well as its associated focus cost, regardless of the damage dealt.
 If you don't have enough focus OR stamina, you cannot use it.
-Some spells require concentration, meaning that if your health is reduced (resistance doesn't count) or cast another spell, the effect ends.
+Some spells require concentration, meaning that if your heart is reduced (resistance doesn't count) or cast another spell, the effect ends.

 When you go to use a trick, you can elect to spend extra Focus points beyond the normal cost.
 For each additional Focus point you spend, you roll an additional d6.

 # Simple Tricks
 *Cost: 2 Focus*
-These tricks represent things that a character can do without any effort.
+These tricks represent things that a character can do with hardly any effort.

 ## Fire Bolt
 *Range: 12 Tiles*